 Does acupuncture help with turning breech babies?

 Yes.
-Often I will combine acupuncture with moxa (herbs heated over specific acupuncture points) to encourage babies to move to the proper position.
+Often we will combine acupuncture with moxabustion (herbs heated over specific acupuncture points) to encourage babies to move to the proper position.

 Does acupuncture hurt?